Rutuj99/Banking-Application_SharePoint-Automate-PowerApps/README.md

 # Banking-Application [SharePoint-Automate-PowerApps]

 The Global Bank App is a comprehensive banking application developed using SharePoint, Power Apps, and Power Automate.
-This app provides a user-friendly and secure banking experience, offering various functionalities, including login, account management, payments, OTP verification, loan application, and loan approval/declined flow.
-This readme file provides an in-depth overview of the app's features, how to use them, and additional information.
+This app provides a secure banking experience, offering various functionalities, including login, account management, payments, OTP verification, loan application, and loan approval/declined flow, with the SIP feature, users can calculate the total returns they can gain over the years,  This readme file provides an in-depth overview of the app's features, how to use them, and additional information.

 ## Introduction
 The Global Bank App is built on the power of SharePoint, Power Apps, and Power Automate, providing seamless integration and robust functionality.
 Users can securely manage their accounts, perform transactions, and apply for loans using this feature-rich banking application.